 This is directed towards the underlying cause.
 If the cause is multifactorial then a multidisciplinary approach may be appropriate - eg, physiotherapist, occupational therapists and allied healthcare professionals.

-See also the separate article on Prevention of Falls in the Elderly.
+See the separate Prevention of Falls in the Elderly article.